kobotoolbox/kpi/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If behavior change or merely may, outline minimal happy path. -->

 Bug template:
-1. 🔼 have account and a project
+1. :information_source: have an account and a project
-2. ➡️ do this
+2. do this
-3. ➡️ do that
+3. do that
 4. 🔴 [on main] notice that this isn't anywhere BUT it should be here
 5. 🟢 [on PR] notice that this is here

 Feature/no-change template:
-1. 🔼 have account and a project
+1. :information_source: have account and a project
-2. ➡️ do this
+2. do this
-3. ➡️ do that
+3. do that
 4. 🟢 notice that this is there
-5. ➡️ do that again
+5. do that another thing
 6. 🟢 notice that this changed like that